 Land of volcanoes and geothermal hot spots, Aotearoa's geographic history has truly blessed us with the best.
-With an abundance of natural hot pools and springs across both the North and South Island, here at Urban List, we’ve accumulated the finest thermal retreats to lure even the coldest of souls.
+With an abundance of natural and man-made hot pools and springs across both the North and South Island, here at Urban List, we’ve accumulated the finest thermal retreats to lure even the coldest of souls.

 Hit up this list consider your getaways in the cooler months sorted.
-Here is where to find the best natural hot springs in New Zealand.
+Here is where to find the best hot springs in New Zealand.

-Palm Springs Geothermal Pools
+Hanmer Springs Thermal Pools

 Kaitoke Hot Springs